Robin Milner

-Arthur John Robin Gorell Milner (13 January 1934 – 20 March 2010) was a British computer scientist, and a Turing Award winner.
+Arthur John Robin Gorell Milner (13 January 1934 – 20 March 2010) was a British computer scientist, and he won the 1991 ACM Turing Award.

 Life, education and career

 Milner was born in Yealmpton, near Plymouth, England into a military family.
 He gained a King's Scholarship to Eton College in 1947, and was awarded the Tomline Prize (the highest prize in Mathematics at Eton) in 1952.
 Subsequently, he served in the Royal Engineers, attaining the rank of Second Lieutenant.
 He then enrolled at King's College, Cambridge, graduating in 1957.
 Milner first worked as a schoolteacher then as a programmer at Ferranti, before entering academia at City University, London, then Swansea University, Stanford University, and from 1973 at the University of Edinburgh, where he was a co-founder of the Laboratory for Foundations of Computer Science (LFCS).
 He returned to Cambridge as the head of the Computer Laboratory in 1995 from which he eventually stepped down, although he was still at the laboratory.
 From 2009, Milner was a Scottish Informatics & Computer Science Alliance Advanced Research Fellow and held (part-time) the chair of computer science at the University of Edinburgh.

 Milner died of a heart attack on 20 March 2010 in Cambridge.
 His wife, Lucy, died shortly before he did.